wp-plugins/tweet-prompt-box/readme.txt

 == Screenshots ==

 1. Customize your call to action and choose light or dark theme
-2. An example prompt box
+2. An example prompt box on mobile and desktop
-3. Prompt box on mobile

 == Changelog ==